cuvva/terms/terms.md

 ## 20. Permission to use any relevant vehicle

-By using the app you agree you're solely responsible for ensuring you have permission to use any relevant vehicle.
+By using the app or website you agree you're solely responsible for ensuring you have permission to use any relevant vehicle.
 Cuvva has no control and takes no responsibility for the relevant vehicle.

 ## 21. Insurer solvency